 Book Release Schedule & Upcoming Events

-If you have questions about the events below, click my picture in the sidebar to contact me.
+If you have questions about the events below, contact me.

 |Date & Time||Event||Location||Notes|

 |Right now||Writing||Office||It’s all for you, Dear Reader|

 |2017, Feb 16-18||Life, the Universe & Everything||Provo, UT||I will be giving a number of presentations and attending others.
 More info: LTUE website|